petra1/AccessibilityDemo/README.md

 # AccessibilityDemo
 **If you want to learn about accessible Android apps development, you are at the right place.**

-The "Accessibility Demo" is private projekt by myself.
+The "Accessibility Demo" is private project by myself.

-**Vision**
+<h2>Vision</h2>

 The vision behind the Accessibility Demo is to improve my skills as an Android developer on a real project.

-**Contribution**
+<h2>Contribution</h2>

-At the moment there are no contributiors however your are willcommen to contribute to the project.
+At the moment there are no contributors however your are welcome to contribute to the project.